-The Board updated the Code of Conduct in July 2019 to articulate the Company's values and its policy on bribery and corruption.
-Pursuant to ASX Recommendation 3.3, the Board also approved a Whistleblower Policy in July 2019 which is consistent with the Company's Code of Conduct.
+The Board updated the Code of Conduct in July 2024 to articulate the Company's values and its policy on bribery and corruption.
+Pursuant to ASX recommendation 3.3, the Board also approved a Whistleblower policy in July 2019 and updated in July 2024 which is consistent with the Company's Code of Conduct.

-Whistleblower Policy
+Whistleblower policy